flintlib/flint/doc/source/nmod_mat.rst

     Puts `A` into strong echelon form.
 The Howell form and the strong echelon form are equal up to permutation of the rows, see [FieHof2014]_ for a definition of the strong echelon form and the algorithm used here.
+    Note that [FieHof2014]_ defines strong echelon form as a lower left normal form, while the implemented version returns an upper right normal form, agreeing with the definition of Howell form in [StoMul1998]_.

     `A` must have at least as many rows as columns.